sofijacom/sofijacom.github.io/recipes.md

 ---
 title: Plugins
+sub_title: "The plugin is a script with the possibility of expansion and further modification."
 layout: collection
 ---

-The plugin is a script with the possibility of expansion and further modification.

 _f_00_Void_KDE_plasma_no-kernel.plug_